flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

         auth:
             appAuth:
                 # 1. Choose External if you will use an external Authorization Server (e.g. a Custom Authorization server in Okta)
-                #    Choose Self (or omit the value) to use Flyte Admin's internal (albeit limited) Authorization Server.
+                #    Choose Self (or omit the value) to use FlyteAdmin's internal (albeit limited) Authorization Server.
                 authServerType: External

                 # 2. Optional: Set external auth server baseUrl if different from OpenId baseUrl.